brandons209/workshop/pages/About.md

 - Your brain.
 - A notebook and pencil to take notes.
 - A laptop.
 - The Arduino Super Starter kit.
 Kits will be provided in class.
-More information will be given later on purchasing one for yourself.
+However I highly suggest buying one for yourself so you can do your own projects!
+[Here](https://www.amazon.com/SainSmart-Starter-Learning-Tutorial-Arduino-Basic/dp/B074DWG8B9?crid=2M2MP1AIXNB2I&keywords) is the link to the kit we will be using, its only 20 dollars.

 ## Who is Brandon Silva?
 Well I am glad you asked!
 My name is Brandon Silva and I am in my second year here at UCF majoring in Computer Engineering.